Taking of Pando: Taking of Pando

-On October 8, 1969, several members of the MLN-T stormed the police station, fire station, telephone exchange, and several banks in the city of Pando, located 32 kilometers from Montevideo.
+On October 8, 1969, several members of the MLN-T stormed the police station, fire station, telephone exchange, and several bank offices in the city of Pando, located 32 kilometers from Montevideo.
 Their operations began at 13:00 on October 8, 1969, and involved approximately 50 guerrillas.
 Given the considerable number of participants, the transfer to the city was carried out using a funeral procession as a ruse.
 Upon arrival in the city, various dependencies of the Ministry of the Interior were captured, including the National Police Station in the City of Pando and the Fire Station adjacent to it.
 The capture was led by a couple who presented themselves as members of the Uruguayan Air Force.
 Subsequently, the fire station was captured.
 With all the officials in these dependencies subdued, the capture of the city's telephone exchange proceeded, aiming to cut off the city's communication with the outside world, as it is located 32 kilometers from Montevideo but very close to some military bases, such as the Artigas Airport, home of the Military School of Aeronautics, located just outside the city to the south.

 Simultaneously with the capture of the telephone exchange, the rest of the guerrillas proceeded towards the main target of the operation, branches of the Banco Pan de Azúcar, the Banco La Caja Obrera, and the Banco de la República Oriental del Uruguay (BROU), stealing the equivalent of approximately 357,000 US dollars, more than 3 million dollars in today's value (2023-2024), of which the Uruguayan state eventually recovered 157,000.